Mach1Studios/m1-sdk/examples/mach1spatial-web/README.md

 ## Audio Directory

-1. use `./download-audiofiles.sh` on the previous directory of this README.md to download some prepared debug audio.
+1. use `./download-audiofiles.sh` (or `./download-audiofiles.bat` if on WIN) on this directory to download some prepared debug audio/video.

 2a.
 Place M1Encode audio file(s) in this [audio] directory per input channel type